RF Tips According to Steve Caldwell

 "Antenna placement is one of the more important aspects of setting up a radio mic or IEM system for a large event.
 Getting an antenna close to the performance area, at the expense of a longer feedline, is an advantage in some situations.
 However, there is a lot to be said for keeping the antennas at a farther distance, especially when dealing with a very large performance coverage area.
-The reasoning behind increasing the distance from the performance area to the antennas, is in keeping the ratio of the closest radio microphone (or IEM) performance area to the farther radio microphone (or IEM) performance area, low in comparison to the distance to the antenna.
+The reasoning behind increasing the distance from the performance area to the antennas is in keeping the ratio between the closest and most distant performance area low in comparison to the antenna distance.
 For example, if an antenna is placed right at the side of a large stage, the variation in signal strength from the closest performer to the farthest performer is quite high.
 This can make setting gain structures very difficult and can also cause receivers (even receivers not tuned to those frequencies) to reduce their RF gain in response to them being swamped by closer transmitters.
 This makes receiving a farther transmitter very difficult for its receiver.
 An antenna type chosen to adequately cover a distant performance area might overload the receivers when transmitters are placed closer.
 If the antennas are moved away from the performance area by a reasonable distance, you have less chance of swamping the front end of the receivers and are better able to set gain structures, as the RF signal strength has less variation during the performance.

 Distribution System Design